richinsley/jumpboot/examples/README.md

 # Examples:
 * [mlx](mlx/main.go) - example of using REPL to run inference with MLX on Apple Silicon
 * [repl](repl/main.go) - a simple example of using REPL
+* [jsonqueue](jsonqueue/README.md) - an example of bi-directional communication using a json queue